MioNok/q-exploring/README.md

-# Q-exploring
+# Q-stock-exploring
-Exploring Q-learning and Deep Q-learning
+Exploring Deep Q-learning.
+Can you predict future stock price movements using Deep Q-learning to more effectively manage your portfolio?
+Let's find out.

+Code is at an experimental phase.

-Just a repo that contains snippets of my journey to mastering reinforcement learning. praise sentdex
+Repo that contains snippets of my journey to mastering reinforcement learning.
+Some documentation is to come.

+Kudos to Sentdex, much of this is inspired by hes previous work. www.pythonprogramming.net